deckhouse/sds-local-volume/docs/README.md

 The module has the following system requirements and recommendations:

 - It is recommended to use standard Linux kernels included in [supported distributions](/products/kubernetes-platform/documentation/v1/reference/supported_versions.html#linux).
-- It is not recommended to use other SDS (Software Defined Storage) solutions to provide disks for Deckhouse SDS.
+- It is not recommended to use other SDS (Software Defined Storage) solutions to provide SDS disks for Deckhouse Kubernetes Platform.

 ## Additional materials